Christian Poulsen

-He has been a regular member of the Denmark national football team since his debut in 2001, and has played 92 matches, scoring six goals for his country.
+Since his debut in 2001, he was a regular member of the Denmark national football team and played 92 matches, scoring six goals for his country.
 He represented Denmark at the 2002 FIFA World Cup, 2010 FIFA World Cup and 2004 European Championship international tournaments.
-Poulsen was named 2001 Danish under-21 Player of the Year, and won the 2005 and 2006 Danish Player of the Year awards; the first to win two years in a row.
+Poulsen was named 2001 Danish under-21 Player of the Year, and won the 2005 and 2006 Danish Player of the Year awards; the first to win two consecutive seasons.

 Club career

-Asnæs and Holbæk
+Early career

 Born in Asnæs, Poulsen started playing in local club Asnæs BK.
 However, he moved to amateur club Holbæk at the age of 15, where he made his senior debut at 17 years of age, captaining the side on several occasions.
-He was called up for the Danish under-19 football team in September 1998, and played four games for the team.

 Copenhagen

-In September 2000, he underwent a trial period for F.C.
-Copenhagen in the top-flight Danish Superliga championship, and signed his first professional contract with the club within a week.
+In September 2000, he underwent a trial period for Copenhagen in the top-flight Danish Superliga championship, and signed his first professional contract with the club within a week.
 Poulsen took a commanding role in the attacking midfield of FCK, following the heart problems of former Norwegian international midfielder Ståle Solbakken in March 2001.
 Poulsen quickly made his mark on the league, and helped his club win the 2000–01 Superliga championship.
 He scored the 1–0 goal in the 3–1 win against second-placed Brøndby IF, which secured the league title.